Individual: maximum of $12,000; Collaborative: maximum of $20,000

 Applications will be accepted in two categories: (a) Individual major project grants, and (b) Collaborative major project grants.
 Funding levels differ (see below).
 All Arts Division ladder faculty may apply as individuals and/or part of a collaborative project.

 Individual ladder faculty members in the Arts Division may apply for a major project grant.
-Levels of support in this category are $2,000-$12,000.
+Levels of support in this category are up to $12,000.
 In order to maximize support for worthy projects, few applications will be funded at the $12,000 level; therefore applicants should apply only for the funding needed and carefully justify all expenses.
 NOTE: Individuals who receive a major project grant will not be awarded a Faculty Minor grant in the same academic year.

-Groups of faculty (which may include lecturers) may apply for grants of $2,000-$20,000.
+Groups of faculty (which may include lecturers) may apply for grants of up to $20,000.
 A collaborator must be a research colleague who plays a key creative role in the project proposed, not merely one of many participants involved in carrying out the proposed project.
 Collaborative researchers are essentially co-principal investigators, as opposed to participants in the execution of the project.
 Collaborators from other divisions, and other institutions, must attempt to seek additional funding.
 Collaborators must supply a letter or email of commitment to the project, which must accompany the application.
 Awards will normally be less than the $20,000 maximum; funding at the highest level permitted by these guidelines will be reserved for extraordinary proposals.
 Therefore, applicants should apply only for the funds needed and should carefully justify all expenses.
 Please note these specific requirements: (1) each application must detail a unified, coherent project (not a diverse set of projects by various members of the group; a lecture series based on a unified theme or a mini-conference or inter-related series of seminars fulfills this requirement); (2) One faculty member must serve as PI (principal investigator) for the project; that person must be the leading creative participant and/or organizer.

 Individuals awarded a collaborative grant remain eligible for a Faculty Minor grant in the same year.